Keksuccino/docs_fancymenu/action-scripts.md

 - **Buttons:** Execute an action when the button is clicked.
 - **Tickers:** Continuously run an action script to update on-screen information.
-- **Sliders:** Trigger an action script whenever the slider’s value changes.
+- **Sliders:** Trigger an action script whenever the slider's value changes.
 - **Screen Events:** Run scripts when a screen opens or closes (for example, playing a sound when a menu appears).

 # Using Placeholders in Actions